 Stage 1 - The Client Meeting

 1. So what is this Riskalyze thing, anyway?
 The time has come to introduce Riskalyze to your clients.
-Up to this point, you've probably learned the robust capabilities of Riskalyze to reset expectations and how the 95% range can build client trust and set meaningful six-month milestones.
+Up to this point, you've probably learned the robust capabilities of Riskalyze to reset expectations and how the 95% Historical Range can build client trust and set meaningful six-month milestones.
 You've seen how it sets expectations that adding risk to a portfolio is great in up markets, but we'll see the opposite in down markets.

 2. Let’s dive in!
 With Riskalyze you’re able to act in the client’s best interest by taking into account their Wants, Has, Needs, and Should Haves.
 Let’s break that down visually, followed by an explanation.

 - WANTS: The client tells us the advisor how much risk they want through the Risk Number.
 To capture a Risk Number, Riskalyze gives you two options: Risk Targets and a Risk Questionnaire.
 Many advisors will set a Risk Target for those clients they know really well or have a long-standing relationship.
-Then, in the client meeting, they'll review the 95% probability range to confirm the approach.
+Then, in the client meeting, they'll review the 95% Historical Range to confirm the approach.
 Other advisors prefer to incorporate the Risk Questionnaire—either before or during the client meeting.
 Both are equally great approaches.
 If emailing the questionnaire, it's best to send the Simple Questionnaire.
 Then the advisor and client will review it during the meeting.
 Need a sample email or two?
 We’ve got you covered!

 Riskalyze is a software we recently started using at our firm that quantifies the risk of each person.
 It’s pretty cool—I think you’ll like it.
 It’ll introduce you to this concept of the Risk Number which I think will be as much benefit to you as it has been to me.
 It’s grown my understanding of risk and how it’s viewed by many people.
 I know it can help you, too.